NicholasRasi/FL-Simulator/README.md

 ### Computation
 Devices in FL are heterogeneous (e.g. smartphones with different CPUs and memory).
-The computation capabilities of each device is modelled through the number of iterations the device is capable of running per second (IPS).
+The computation capabilities of each device is modeled through the number of iterations the device is capable of running per second (IPS).
 IPS is taken from a uniform distribution between [ips_mean - ips_var, ips_mean + ips_var].
 IPS is assumed to be fixed for each device for each round.